-Global regulators have sought tougher rules for OTC derivatives following the collapse in 2008 of Lehman Brothers Holdings Inc. (LEHMQ) and the rescue of American International Group Inc. (AIG), two of the largest traders in credit-default swaps.
+Global regulators have sought tougher rules for OTC derivatives following the collapse in 2008 of Lehman Brothers Holdings Inc. (LEHMQ:US) and the rescue of American International Group Inc. (AIG:US), two of the largest traders in credit-default swaps.

 The EU law also sets rules on management of clearinghouses, including on reserves they must hold to protect themselves from insolvency.